 There are at least three ways to cut off your main water supply in a manufactured home.

 The first possibility is the water meter, where the water company's line connects to your home's supply line.
-Usually the meter is housed in the ground and has a large manhole cover.
-You will need a special tool to turn the nut on the meter but a wrench and screwdriver works as well.
+Usually, the meter is housed in the ground and has a large manhole cover.
+You will need a special tool to turn the nut on the meter but a wrench and screwdriver work as well.